mooch443/trex/docs/parameters_tgrabs.rst

 	**default value:** 100

 	Number of samples taken to generate an average image.
-Usually has to be less if `average_method` is set to max.
+Usually fewer are necessary for `average_method`s max, and min.

 	.. seealso:: :func:`average_method`,